Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

 # Environment Variables & Set-UID Program Lab

-This lab explores how environment variables affect program and system behavior, especially for privileged (Set-UID) programs.
-Each task below includes a brief description and a screenshot showing the commands/results.
+This experiment shows how environment variables affect program and system behavior, especially for privileged Set-UID programs.
+Every task below includes a brief description and a screenshot showing the commands/results.

 ---